1.1 If you take the world to heart, you will hurt...

 Skeptical?
 Does this seem crazy impossible?
 I get it.
 It’s hard to believe we’re ever going to get even the simple majority of people in the world to engage in the kind of activism that would transform how we live as a global community.

 And of course we can’t give people ten easy steps for doing deeply ambitious activism.
 It’s always going to require hard work.
-Not just hard work.
 I would hope there’d be some seriously happy times along the way.
 But still, there will always be plenty of hard work.

 And there are no guarantees about how far we can get with this ambition, but…